 We are developing an Open Data governance framework, which combined with our Big Data Platform, will allow us to step further into the realms of insight rather than simple data provision.
-In line with Energy Data Task Force recommendations, it will help the industry to safely open up data in an anonymised or obfuscated way to other organisations, such as local councils and data aggregators, who want to support the industry in addressing some of its more fundamental challenges, whilst providing more value to the consumer.
+In line with Energy Data Taskforce recommendations, it will help the industry to safely open up data in an anonymised or obfuscated way to other organisations, such as local councils and data aggregators, who want to support the industry in addressing some of its more fundamental challenges, whilst providing more value to the consumer.
+We will ensure it is only used by those who have permission to use it via existing channels such as the Contract Management Committee (CoMC) and the Data Permissions Matrix.
+Alongside this, Xoserve is also developing the maturity of its Data Governance capabilities, enhancing our ability to manage data and preparing for the future of open data, focusing on the quality, security and integrity of the data we hold for customers.

-The benefits of opening up our data to Customers and other market participants in a secure and controlled manner are starting to be realised by our Customers through newly created API services and through the Data Discovery Platform (DDP), creating digital products and platforms that meet customer needs, whilst reducing Customer Effort (CE) and Cost to Serve (C2S).
+The benefits of opening up our data to customers and other market participants in a secure and controlled manner are starting to be realised by our customers through newly created API services and through the Data Discovery Platform (DDP), creating digital products and platforms that meet customer needs, whilst reducing Customer Effort (CE) and Cost to Serve (C2S).
 The fantastic customer reception to the DDP has proven that we can add value to customers' data and share this back with the industry in a safe and engaging way.
 Investments to date have allowed us to build out our technical capabilities and work with customers to prove the value of the technology that has been deployed.
 Throughout BP21 we will continue to invest in providing more data, greater flexibility, and ever better insight to customers, along with keeping pace with continuously evolving technology.